shlemiel/vimrc/README.md

 * Removed mapping of Space, C-Space to searches

 * Added vim-smoothie
-* Added mapping of gr to switch to last tab
+* Added mapping of gb to switch to last tab

 ## Included Plugins